-compute ID group-ID cluster/atom cutoff
+compute cluster/atom command¶

 A cluster is defined as a set of atoms, each of which is within the cutoff distance from one or more other atoms in the cluster.
 If an atom has no neighbors within the cutoff distance, then it is a 1-atom cluster.
-The ID of every atom in the cluster will be the smallest atom ID of any atom in the cluster.

 This compute calculates a per-atom vector, which can be accessed by any command that uses per-atom values from a compute as input.
-See Section_howto 15 for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.

 The per-atom vector values will be an ID > 0, as explained above.